tonygalgani/CHIM_HSM_NFC-ARM32/README.md

 # Secret Manager HSM in ARM Assembly (On Hold)

 ## Objective:
+- Learn ARM development.
-Develop a secret manager HSM capable of storing sensitive information such as passwords, IDs, encryption keys, and identity card data.
+- Develop a secret manager HSM capable of storing sensitive information such as passwords, IDs, encryption keys, and identity card data.
 The project will primarily be developed in ARM assembly, with fallback to C when necessary.

 ## Hardware:
 - STM32L452RE-P (Nucleo)